 The sun rises on March 19th at 6:53 AM and by 9:00 AM daylight falls onto much of the Project Site with minimal Daylight Shading from surrounding properties.
 The sun shifts north until approximately noon, when the sun reaches its highest point in the sky.
 After noon, the sun begins to fall to the west until sunset at 7:00 PM.
-The the Project site receives direct daylight for much of the day.
-As the sun moves to the west in the afternoon the existing building to the west of the Project site creates a shadow to the northeast which covers a portion of the Project site.
+The the Project Site receives direct daylight for much of the day.
+Similar sun rise and sun set times apply to September 22nd.

-The existing Daylight Shading from the Project site from 9:00 AM to 3:00 PM is illustrated within the site plan diagrams in Appendix C. The Monitoring Site locations are overlayed on each Figure.
+The existing Daylight Shading from the Project site from 9:00 AM to 5:00 PM is illustrated within the site plan diagrams in Appendix C. The Monitoring Site locations are overlayed on each Figure.